-Member States shall define, and make publicly available, criteria at national level for the practical implementation of these obligations, and for possible exemptions for specific types of buildings, taking into account also the principle of technological neutrality, in accordance with the assessed technical and economic potential of the solar energy installations and the characteristics of the buildings covered by this obligation.
+Member States shall define, and make publicly available, criteria at national level for the practical implementation of these obligations, and for possible exemptions for specific types of buildings, including those mentioned in Article 9, paragraph 6, taking into account also the principle of technological neutrality, and in accordance with the assessed technical and economic potential of the solar energy installations and the characteristics of the buildings covered by this obligation provision.
+When defining such criteria Member States shall also take into account other relevant factors, such as structural integrity, biodiversity, stability of the electricity network.